solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) The meaning of "bathybius" here differs slightly from that of the term as originally employed.
 It is not a case of a continuous plasmodium of protoplasm, but of a layer of little separate masses.

-*) F. Ratzel ('Anthropo-Geographie,' Ed.
+*) F. Ratzel (_Anthropo-Geographie_, Ed.
 3, 1. p.
 207) compares the ocean to a mantle seemingly with holes in it (i.e. the land).
 Nature is always repairing the rents.
 According to one estimate it would require six million years to sweep away the present land areas.

 A mountain range (like all the rest of the earth's crust) with a plutonic core flanked by schists, sedimentaries, intrusives and limestones, is one thing, viz. benthoplankton, in various states.